AnumaNetwork/ADW/README.md

-# KDX
+# ADW

-KDX is a dedicated desktop process manager for [Kaspa node](https://github.com/kaspanet/kaspad).
+ADW is a dedicated desktop process manager for [Anuma node](https://github.com/anumanetwork/anumad).

-KDX offers a miniature console using which user can re-build the Kaspa stack, upgrading Kaspa to the latest version directly from GitHub.
-The build process is automated via a series of scripts that, if needed, fetch required tools (git, go, gcc) and build Kaspa on the host computer (the build includes various Kaspa utilities including `txgen`, `wallet`, `kaspactl` and others and can be executed against any specific Git branch).
-KDX console can also be used to migrate Kasparov database if building a version with an updated database schema.
+ADW offers a miniature console using which user can re-build the Anuma stack, upgrading Anuma to the latest version directly from GitHub.
+The build process is automated via a series of scripts that, if needed, fetch required tools (git, go, gcc) and build Anuma on the host computer (the build includes various Anuma utilities including `txgen`, `wallet`, `anumactl` and others and can be executed against any specific Git branch).
+ADW console can also be used to migrate Kasparov database if building a version with an updated database schema.

-KDX process configuration (available via a simple JSON editor) allows user to specify command-line arguments for executables, as such it is possible to configure KDX to run multiple instances of Kaspa or potentially run multiple networks simultaneously (provided Kaspa nodes do not pro-actively auto-discover each-other)
+ADW process configuration (available via a simple JSON editor) allows user to specify command-line arguments for executables, as such it is possible to configure ADW to run multiple instances of Anuma or potentially run multiple networks simultaneously (provided Anuma nodes do not pro-actively auto-discover each-other)

-Like many desktop applications, KDX can run in the tray bar, out of the way.
+Like many desktop applications, ADW can run in the tray bar, out of the way.

-KDX is built using [NWJS](https://nwjs.io) and is compatible Windows, Linux and Mac OS X.
+ADW is built using [NWJS](https://nwjs.io) and is compatible Windows, Linux and Mac OS X.

-## Building KDX
+## Building ADW

 ### Pre-requisites

 - [Node.js 14.0.0+](https://nodejs.org/)
 - Emanator - `npm install emanator@latest`
-- Rust (latest, used for building kaspa miner at https://github.com/aspectron/kaspa-miner)
-- Cuda linraries for kaspa miner (depends on the platform)

-**NOTE:** KDX build process builds and includes latest Kaspa binaries from Git master branches.
+**NOTE:** ADW build process builds and includes latest Anuma binaries from Git master branches.
 To build from specific branches, you can use `--branch...` flags (see below).

-#### Generating KDX installers
+#### Generating ADW installers
 ```
 npm install emanator@latest
-git clone git@github.com:aspectron/kdx
+git clone git@github.com:anumanetwork/adw
-cd kdx
+cd adw
 # run emanate with one or multiple flags below
 #  --portable   create a portable zipped application
 #  --innosetup  generate Windows setup executable